 An array name is the symbolic name of the entire array.
 An array element name is the symbolic name of one member of the array.
-An array element name is an array name qualified by one or more subscripts in parentheses.
-An array name not qualified by a subscript identifies the entire array with the exception: in an EQUIVALENCE statement or CALL assignment list, the array name with no subscript identifies the first element in the array.
+An array element name is an array name qualified by one or more subscripts enclosed in parentheses.
+An array name not qualified by a subscript identifies the entire array with the exception: in an EQUIV-ALENCE statement or CALL assignment list, the array name with no subscript identifies the first element in the array.
 You define an array by assigning a symbolic name to the array and specifying its dimensions.
-This definition can occur in type statements (section 5.1), a COMMON statement (section 5.5.2), or a DIMENSION statement.
+This definition can occur in type statements (Section 5.1), a COMMON statement (Section 5.5.2), or a DIMENSION statement (Section 5.4.1).